🦊Metamask

 If you have your tokens on ETH and wish to move them to BSC you can't just send them directly from one chain to the other you need to use a Bridge.
 The Bridge will convert the token format between ERC20 and BEP20.

-You can send both BEP20 or ERC20 UBXN to your Metamask address and use the switch network option to see the tokens in your wallet address on each blockchain network.
+You can send both BEP20 or ERC20 MBXN to your Metamask address and use the switch network option to see the tokens in your wallet address on each blockchain network.
 Note the wallet address is the same for both networks but these are actually two wallets with the same address on two different networks.

 If you wish to move coins between ERC20 and BSC blockchains you can use the Bridge feature in the platform to do this.
 Look here for more on that.